kieker-monitoring/SustainKiekerHackathon/README.md

     }
     ```

-    * Alternatively, you can make a Python module `OTelInstument.py` defining a decorator (recommended):
+    * Alternatively, you can make a Python module `instument.py` defining a decorator (recommended).
+Place the file inside the `otkt` folder.
-      (Mapped to Kieker's OperationExecutionMethod)
        ```python
        from opentelemetry import trace